Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.7.3 =
+* Fixed logging.
+* Updated PHP-SDK to improve long operations.
+* Fixed issue when new created site could have cloned content from original site.

 = 1.7.2 =
 * Fixed possible issue when PHP yaml extension is not installed and enabled.
 * Small updates and improvements